ahamedajaj01/Student-Management-System/backend/README.md

 **Notes**
 - Role can be `STUDENT` or `MENTOR`
-- Students get a mentor automatically (if mentors exist)
+- Students are automatically assigned a mentor at registration:
+. if only one mentor exists, all students are assigned to that mentor . if multiple mentors exist, one mentor is assigned randomly

 ---